Idalen/Leitor/README.md

 Although the erosion and dilation techniques helped a lot with the remaining noise, it also caused some issues with some text areas:

 <img title="Leitor diagram" alt="diagram" src="docs/results/morphological_bad.png" width="800" height="400">

+This issue, until this moment, has no solution.

 ### Image Segmentation